v-viksur/architecture-center/docs/microservices/domain-analysis.md

 Microservices are *loosely coupled* if you can change one service without requiring other services to be updated at the same time.
 Later in this guidance we will discuss some best practices to keep services decoupled.
 A microservice is *cohesive* if it has a single, well-defined purpose, such as managing user accounts or tracking delivery history.

 However, there is no mechanical process that will produce the "right" design.
 You have to think deeply about your business domain, requirements, and goals.
-Otherwise, you might end up with a hapharzard design that exihibits some undesireable characteristics, such as hidden dependencies between services, tight coupling, or poorly designed interfaces.
+Otherwise, you might end up with a haphazard design that exhibits some undesirable characteristics, such as hidden dependencies between services, tight coupling, or poorly designed interfaces.

 ![](./images/ddd-process.png)